 To give you an idea, on one of the days when we were driving out of the park at 3 pm, the queue to get in was stretching all the way to the Tusayan General Store (about 1.7 miles).
 If it takes you two hours to get inside and the sunset is at around 5.30 pm, it will be dark by the time you get there!
 Everyone in town was wondering why people were even queuing at that time…

 A good thing is that there are several simple ways to avoid the long wait times at the Grand Canyon’s south entrance.
 We have a more detailed guide explaining all the best options – take a look via the link below.

 What can you see and do at the Grand Canyon in winter?

 Weather permitting, you can see and do pretty much the same things at the Grand Canyon in winter as in the summer.

-You can visit the nicest viewpoints, walk along the South Rim Trail, go hiking into the canyon, go stargazing, book a helicopter flight, take the Grand Canyon Railway, visit museums and visitor centers, etc.
+You can visit the nicest viewpoints, walk along the South Rim Trail, go hiking into the canyon, go stargazing, book a helicopter flight, take a journey on the Grand Canyon Railway, visit museums and visitor centers, etc.

 Needless to say, you can visit museums, visitor centers, and gift shops in any weather.
 But the real reason to come here is to enjoy the majestic views of the canyon.

 So of course, some activities can be influenced by the winter weather.
 It’s best to take that into account and keep some flexibility in your plans.
 Below, you can find an overview of what you can see and do at the Grand Canyon in winter.